du2x/du2x.github.io/_posts/2020-01-27-neighborhood-venues-vs-social-classes.md

 Amongst all information about neighborhoods, one that stands out is its prevailing social class.
 The needs and opportunities of a neighborhood are often associated with this information.

-Here, we will seek to develop a model capable of predicting the prevailing social class of each neighborhood, based on the categories of establishments there.
-This model will be trained with data from the set of reports of establishments in each neighborhood, retrievable from the Foursquare API and with the data a report from UFMG (University of Minas Gerais) that informs the majority social class of each neighborhood.
+Here, we will seek to develop a model capable of predicting the prevailing social class of each neighborhood, based on the categories of venues there.
+This model will be trained with data from the set of reports of venues in each neighborhood, retrievable from the Foursquare API and with the data a report from UFMG (University of Minas Gerais) that informs the majority social class of each neighborhood.

 If the model works well, we may use it to find out a valuable information of neighborhood on cities similar to Belo Horizonte that hasn't a report about their neighborhood prevailing social class.